Akashpatil7596/Praeclarum-Task/README.txt

 3. Run npm install
 4. Run npm run start:dev
 5. Open http://localhost:8080/api-docs in your browser for swagger documentation
+6. Choose local environment in the swagger documentation

 For Production Setup:
 1. Project has been deployed on AWS EC2 instance